LunarKnights/pi-tag-detector/readme.md

 Pi-Tag Detector
 ===============

+We're working on re-ROS-ifying this package because `cob_fiducials` is pretty messy to build due to its rather complicated web of dependencies.

 This is a fork of the Pi-Tag fiducial marker detector in the [`cob_fiducials`](http://wiki.ros.org/cob_fiducials) [ROS](http://www.ros.org/) module, modified to not require ROS.
 Other modifications include a separate